Amirhossein77-98/TaskMate/README.md

 ## 🤝 Contributing:
 Contributions are welcome!
-You can help improve FocusMate by:
+You can help improve TaskMate by:
 - Reporting bugs
 - Suggesting features
 - Contributing translations (especially RTL languages)